h4ppyturt1e/voxel_engine_2025/README.md

 ## Notes

+- **Windows is the recommended platform** - native performance, no X server setup required
-- Running on WSL requires an X server (VcXsrv) for the window.
+- WSL requires an X server (VcXsrv) for the window and may have compatibility issues
-- The demo uses immediate mode OpenGL for simplicity; a VBO/IBO + shader path can be added next.
+- The demo uses immediate mode OpenGL for simplicity; a VBO/IBO + shader path can be added next
+- Visual Studio 2022 provides the best development experience on Windows